sparkfabrik/company-playbook/content/tools-and-policies/universal-dod.md

 A SparkFabrik project can be deemed done when:

-- The project can be entirely built locally by running `make` on a correctly and freshly provisioned computer.
+- The project can be entirely built locally by running `make` or equivalent on a correctly and freshly provisioned computer.
 - All the operations to deploy the project to non-local environments are automated and don't depend on manual task or personal knowledge.
 - All information to access the environments are properly documented (see above).
 - No mocked or half-baked features are deployed to the staging or production environments.